izhangzhihao/intellij-rainbow-brackets/README.md

 }
 ```

-This plugin will automatically override color scheme "KOTLIN_FUNCTION_LITERAL_BRACES_AND_ARROW" cause our rainbow color been covered by kotlin plugin built-in functionality.
+This plugin will automatically override color scheme propertie "KOTLIN_FUNCTION_LITERAL_BRACES_AND_ARROW" cause our rainbow color been covered by kotlin plugin built-in functionality.
 You still could set `<option name="rainbowifyKotlinFunctionLiteralBracesAndArrow" value="false" />` in config file to disable just like [Config brackets colors](#config-brackets-colors).

 ## Contribute